 UPDATED DECEMBER 2015

-Sadly, Disney’s Hollywood Studios will not be hosting Star Wars Weekends in 2016, due to the construction of a new 14-acre Star Wars-themed land in the park and other Star Wars attractions opening in early 2016.
+Disney’s Hollywood Studios will no longer host Star Wars Weekends, due to the construction of a new 14-acre Star Wars-themed land in the park and other Star Wars attractions.
 We are sorry to lose Star Wars Weekends, but excited to celebrate Star Wars every day at Walt Disney World.

 Like many boys, my 7-year-old son loves Star Wars.
 He has collected movies, costumes, action figures, and several light sabers, which see a lot of action whenever his friends come to visit.
 My son is also a cancer survivor and a Make-a-Wish kid who wished for a trip to Walt Disney World in Orlando.
 When we realized that the dates of our trip coincided with a Star Wars Weekend at Disney’s Hollywood Studios, we knew we had to be part of it.